ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 library(tidyverse) # quality of life functions
 ```

 Then we will set our working directory so that we can access our recent output.
+It is similar to cd'ing to the correct directory with command-line.

 ```r
 setwd("/home/mg_user/Desktop/Metagenomics_Workshop")